garbo-succus/r3f-control-kit/EXAMPLE-useState.md

-# useState example
+# `useState` example

-useState is more idiomatic, but not recommended, as diffing adds a lot of overhead.
+`useState` is idiomatic, but not recommended, as reconciliation adds a lot of overhead.

 This might change in a future version of React with auto-memoizing and immutable data.